scottleedavis/mattermost-remind/README.md

   * `/remind #team-alpha to update the project status every Monday at 9am`
   * `/remind me to do things every monday and wednesday at noon`
   * `/remind me to exercise every other day`
+  * `/remind me Remember the children's birthdays every 1/30 and 9/30 at noon`

 ### notes
 * You can’t set recurring reminders for other members.